Appalachian State Mountaineers: Football

-The Mountaineers are led by head coach Shawn Clark.
+The Mountaineers are led by head coach Dowell Loggains.
 The 2005, 2006, and 2007 seasons were successful, with the Mountaineers winning three consecutive FCS national championships.
 Before Appalachian left the Southern Conference for the Sun Belt Conference and FBS football in 2014, it had developed intense rivalries with fellow conference members Furman, Georgia Southern, and Western Carolina, The Appalachian–Georgia Southern rivalry continues in FBS, as both teams moved together to the Sun Belt.
 The Mountaineers and Catamounts played annually for the Old Mountain Jug until Appalachian's departure for the Sun Belt.

 The Mountaineers achieved perhaps their biggest win in program history with a road upset of the fifth-ranked Michigan Wolverines, 34–32, on September 1, 2007.
 With the win Appalachian became the first ever FCS (I-AA) team to defeat an AP nationally ranked FBS (I-A) team.
 This victory was seen by some analysts to be one of the greatest upsets in NCAA football history.
 Following the win, they were featured on the cover of the following week's issue of Sports Illustrated.

 Numerous players from ASU have gone on to play in the National Football League.
 They include Harold Alexander, Kerry Brown, Dexter Coakley, Dino Hackett, Larry Hand, Jason Hunter, Dexter Jackson, Corey Lynch, Rico Mack, Marques Murrell, Mark Royals, John Settle, Matt Stevens, Troy Albea, Daniel Wilcox, and Armanti Edwards.